tankenyuen-ola/comfyui-wanvideo-scheduler-loop/README.md

 **Floating point precision issues**
 - The nodes automatically handle floating point rounding
 - Check console output to verify the actual values being generated
+- **current_combination** shows the exact values being used

+**File naming issues**
+- Ensure **current_combination** is properly connected to your save node
+- Some characters in scheduler names (like "/", "+") are automatically handled
+- Check your save node's filename formatting requirements

 ## 📝 License